 If you have observed a clutch of ducklings without their mother and they have been abandoned for a period of time, please contact us and we can put you in touch with a local wildlife carer that maybe able to assist in their rescue.
 Or alternatively you can attempt to remove them from the inappropriate situation.

 If you have found a duck and ducklings in an inappropriate situation such as in the pool or in a hazardous area such as a busy road, attempt to shepherd the mother and ducklings safely to the nearest water source.
-If this is far away or not possible, you can attempt to catch the ducklings first and hopefully the mother will follow you to a safe place.
-Or alternatively, once the ducklings and mother are safely restrained you can relocate them to a local natural water source.

 In the meantime here are some immediate tips for caring for ducklings whilst you are in the process of contacting a carer.